Agents (Runs & VCS)

 To configure SSL certificates globally, use the SCALR_CA_CERT

-option.
+variable option.
 To configure SSL certificates only for isolated containers for the tasks (e.g. tofu/terraform/infracost operations), set the SCALR_CONTAINER_TASK_CA_CERT

 option.